 As part of your treatment, you may also see one or more of these specialists:

 - Physical therapists, who use exercise and other therapies to help ease fibromyalgia symptoms and keep muscles and joints flexible and strong

-- Pain Medicine specialists to help manage your chronic pain with injections or medications
+- Pain medicine specialists to help manage your chronic pain with injections, medications or spinal cord stimulation

 - Psychotherapists for cognitive-behavioral therapy, which has been shown to help people cope with the physical and emotional challenges of living with chronic conditions like fibromyalgia

-- Rheumatologists at Rush were among the group of specialists who created a new set of criteria to diagnose fibromyalgia.
-These criteria can help doctors make a more definite diagnosis, which can lead to more focused and successful treatment.
+- Expert diagnosis: Rheumatologists at Rush were among the group of specialists who created a new set of criteria to diagnose fibromyalgia.
+These criteria eable us to determine whether you have fibromyalgia or another condition, which ensures you receive treatments that will most help you.